Amy Locklear Hertel, Director

 Randi R. Byrd, Community Engagement Coordinator; Healthy Native North Carolinians Network Coordinator

 Randi R. Byrd is the Community Engagement Coordinator for the American Indian Center at the University of North Carolina at Chapel Hill.
 She serves as Project Coordinator for the Healthy Native North Carolinians Network.
 Ms. Byrd works closely with American Indian communities in North Carolina around health and wellness through a holistic community lens, community grassroots organizing that values indigenous ways of knowing and practices, facilitating and promoting tribally-vetted and culturally appropriate curricula on NC American Indians, affirming tribal self-determination in sustainable planning and fostering mutually beneficial partnerships that strategically and meaningfully strengthen communities.
 Ms. Byrd serves as mentor through the American Indian Center for students and Ambassadors particularly interested in opportunities to give back to their communities through service.
 Randi serves on UNC’s Food For All Academic Theme Committee and is a Safe Zone certified contact for the Center.
-She is also a sister of Alpha Pi Omega Sorority, Inc. Her hobbies include growing competition-sized giant pumpkins, fishing, and writing.
+She is also a sister of Alpha Pi Omega Sorority, Inc. Her hobbies include growing competition-sized giant pumpkins, fishing, hiking, learning about all things plant-related, and writing.

 Office: 919.843.5927; Email: email@example.com

 Christina S. Theodorou, Community Engagement Coordinator; NC Native Asset Coalition Project Director